ntt/reverence/README.txt

   for in the expected location in the ~/.wine dir, based on the root location specified.
 If this directory cannot be found, the cache path needs to be specified with the cachepath keyword when instantiating blue.EVE.

+- Even though Python 2.6 is recommended, Reverence will compile and run fine for 2.5.
+However, if you want to compile it for Python 2.5 on Windows, you are on your own.